chan-labsite/SC-Track/readme.md

 sctrack -i /path/to/image.tif -a /path/to/annotation.json
 ```
 The file "image.tif" corresponds to the microscopy timelapse image stack, "mask.tif" represents the greyscale segmented
 cell instances and "annotation.json" is the VIA2 compatible JSON annotation files.
-SC-Track can run without the
-corresponding "image.tif" file.
-In this case, SC-Track will output the tracking results without a corresponding
-png image folder containing the labelled cell linages.

-If you run with this command, and solve the related dependency problem, you should be able to get the following output:
+Below is the expected outputs from the tracking results assuming that the "image.tif" and "annotation.json" file was provided.
 ```markdown
 |__image.tif
 |__annotation.json